Veda-Swaroop/TidyBit/README.md

    - Subfolders are created in the target directory.
    - Files are moved into their respective categories with clear logbox feedback.

-📷 The screenshots above illustrate each step in action.

 ## 🛠️ Roadmap

 Here are some planned improvements and future directions:

-- [ ] **Expanded file categories** – Support additional extensions and niche file types
-- [ ] **Custom file category selection** - Functionality to select custom file categories
-- [ ] **Community contributions** – Encourage plugins or custom categorization rules
+- [ ] **Community contributions** – Encourage community suggestions and contributions.

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!